datastax/cassandra-data-apis/README.md

 ## Configuration

-There are a few ways configuration can be provided.
-When using Docker, settings can be provided as either environment variables or by mounting a configuration file.
+Configuration for Docker can be done using either environment variables, a mounted configuration file, or both.

-Additional configuration can be added using environment variables by adding them to your `docker run` command.
+Add additional configuration using environment variables by adding them to the `docker run` command.

 ```
-... -e DATA_API_HOSTS=127.0.0.1 -e DATA_API_KEYSPACE=example
+docker run -e DATA_API_HOSTS=127.0.0.1 -e DATA_API_KEYSPACE=example ...
 ```

 ### Using a configuration file